Where to Find Fire Opal

-17 mapped fire opal spots across 5 U.S. states.
+17 mapped fire opal spots across 5 regions.
+Pick a region for its local guide, or browse every spot by country below.
 Fire opal is opal with strong orange to red body color.
 The Virgin Valley and Royal Peacock mines in Nevada, plus several Oregon and Mexican-border localities, are classic U.S. fire opal sources.

 Fire Opal rockhounding FAQ

-Where is the best place to find fire opal in the U.S.?+
+Where is the best place to find fire opal?+

 New Jersey, Nevada, Idaho have the highest concentrations of fire opal in this list.
-Each state's quality and access varies — open the linked state pages for a detailed view.
+Quality and access vary by area, so open the linked region pages for a detailed view.

 How many fire opal rockhounding spots does RockHoundR track?+

-17 mapped spots across 5 states.
+17 mapped spots across 5 regions.
 The app keeps these on a map alongside your private finds.

 Can I legally collect fire opal on public land?+

-Casual hand collecting of common rocks and minerals like fire opal is allowed on most BLM and U.S. Forest Service land, with daily and annual limits set by the local field office.
+In the U.S., casual hand collecting of common rocks and minerals like fire opal is allowed on most BLM and U.S. Forest Service land, with daily and annual limits set by the local field office.
 National parks, most state parks, and tribal land are off-limits.
-Always check with the managing agency before a trip.
+Rules differ by country and region, so always check with the managing agency before a trip.

 How do I identify fire opal in the field?+